 Phyllis and I have believed, even before we were married, that sometime in our mid to late 40’s God would make some kind of change in the direction of our lives.
 In early 2001, though, I would never have dreamed that it would be missionary work.
 Now, 30 years after accepting Jesus as my personal Savior, 27 years after marriage, 27 years of employment in corporate Christian stores, four children, and 13 moves later I find myself looking at probably the ‘biggest’ change in my life behind accepting Christ, marrying Phyllis and having children, that of becoming a missionary!

 Fast forward to today!
-We’ve served as full time faith-based missionaries since 2003 with three different organizations, Missionary TECH Team, Crossroads Missions and the Global CHE Network.
-In 2018 the Metanoia Center received it’s IRS 501c3 designation and became, not only our fourth ministry to serve with, but an urban mission ministry that Phyllis and I founded.
+We’ve served as full time faith-based missionaries since 2003 with different organizations, Missionary TECH Team, Crossroads Missions and the Global CHE Network.
+In 2018 the Metanoia Center received it’s IRS 501c3 designation and became our fourth ministry to serve with as urban missionaries.
+Phyllis and I founded Metanoia Center and now serve as its Co-Directors.

 Updated: August, 2020